New business enquiries

-Volumetric weight, also known as Dimensional weight, is calculated by multiplying the height x width x length in centimetres of each parcel within your consignment.
+Volumetric weight, also known as dimensional weight, is calculated by multiplying the height x width x length in centimetres of each parcel within your consignment.
 If the shipment is going via air courier simply divide this figure by 5000 and if the shipment is going via road divide by 4000.
 You then round the total up to the next whole kg and if this figure is greater than the actual weight you will be charged on the dimensional (as opposed to the actual) weight of the consignment.

 The dimensions of your parcel need to be detailed at the time of booking to determine if the dimensional weight is greater than the actual.
 If the dimensional weight is greater than the actual weight you will be charged for the former.

 Transit time is based on working days and does not include weekends or public holiday.
 If you would like your goods to be delivered on a Saturday, please select a Saturday service at the time of booking.